ChinaID/xDeliverer/README.md

 Run:

-Go to Windows Service you will see a service "xDelivererService" if your installation is successful, then start it
+Open Windows Service Manager you will see a service "xDelivererService" once installation has succeeded, then start it.

 Configuration:

-After service started, nothing will happen, because you have not yet completed configuration file for runing, now it is time to setup your parameters into C:\Users\tom\Desktop\xDeliverer\Win64\Debug\xDliverer.ini, a configuration file without parameters will be created automatically once service started, if it does not existed please create it by your self, the name of configuration file should same as the execute file without extention name, such as execute file xDeliverer.exe with configuration file xDeliverer.ini
+After service started, nothing will happen, because you have not yet completed configuration file for runing, now it is time to configure your parameters with C:\Users\tom\Desktop\xDeliverer\Win64\Debug\xDliverer.ini, a configuration file without parameters will be created automatically once service started, if it does not exist please create it by your-self, the name of configuration file should be the same as the execute file without extention name, such as execute file xDeliverer.exe with configuration file xDeliverer.ini
 Configuration file should like this:

 [Server]
 host=1.1.1.1
 username=user
 password=password
 port=21
 protocol=sftp
 path=/incoming
 filename=
 [Local]
 path=d:\
 filename=a.text
 [Schedule]
 when=17:00:00

+# Bug report
+chinaid@msn.com